alabatie/nomad/README.md

 I made 2 particular choices:

-1. Instead of just taking the density value at the center of each pixel, I computed approximate values of the density integral in each pixel (thus mitigating the loss of resolution)
+1. Instead of just taking the density value at the center of each pixel, I computed an approximate integral value in each pixel (thus mitigating the loss of resolution)
 2. To take into account the periodicity of the material, I included atom positions in adjacent lattice cells that were close enough to have an influence on the pixelized lattice cell (in this way, 3D cubes were made covariant with the arbitrary choice of the origin of the lattice cell)

 ![img_lattice_cube](./output/img/lattice_cube.png)